 Neuroanatomy includes the study of the nervous system's structure, whereas neurophysiology deals with the functional aspects of the nervous system.
 In most medical colleges, neuroanatomy is covered during the anatomy classes in the first year of study, whereas neurophysiology is addressed during the physiology classes.
-In some institutes, including the present study, neuroanatomy and neurophysiology are covered as a separate course termed neurobiology1.
+In some institutes, including the present study, neuroanatomy and neurophysiology as a covered separate course termed neurobiology1.

-The study of the nervous system is generally perceived to be complicated by most of the students, which led to the term neurophobia being coined by Jozefowicz2; this could be due to insufficient teaching methods or difficulty in understanding the basic concepts3.

-Various teaching-learning methods like problem-based learning (PBL), case-based teaching (CBT), and team-based learning (TBL) have been implemented and were shown to decrease neurophobia by enhancing learning4.
+The study of the nervous system is generally perceived to be complicated by most of the students. which led to the term neurophobia being coined by Jozefowicz2; this could be due to insufficient teaching methods or difficulty in understanding the basic concepts3 based learning (PBL), case-based teaching (CBT), team-based learning (TBL) have been implemented and were shown decrease neurophobia by enhancing learning4.